beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 Which one do you think is easier to grasp at a first glance?

-### Array.filter
+### Array.prototype.filter

-`Array.filter` is, just like `Array.map`, another very useful higher order function that exists on arrays.
+`Array.prototype.filter` is, just like `Array.prototype.map`, another very useful higher order function that exists on arrays.
 Much like `map`, the passed in function will be run for every element in the array.
 And just like `map`, this function returns a new array.
 Unlike map however, we do not return a new object here.
 Instead, we return a boolean - `true` if the current element should be included in the new array, and `false` if not.

 For example, lets say we have pretty dashboard, full of beautiful graphs that display meaningful data.
 Let's make it a line chart, that displays multiple lines, and we want to have the ability to toggle certain lines on and off.